Aymkdn/SharepointPlus/plugins/peopleahead/README.md

 People Ahead
 ============

-This plugin permits to change a simple `&lt;input type="text"&gt;` to a text field connected to the Sharepoint address book where you can type an user name and select him/her from a list.
+This plugin permits to change a simple `<input type="text">` to a text field connected to the Sharepoint address book where you can type an user name and select him/her from a list.

 Example
 -------

 You have to include jQuery, SharepointPlus and the plugin.
-Add these lines to your <head>:
+Add these lines to your `<head>`:
 ````html
 <script type="text/javascript" src="jquery-1.9.1.min.js"></script>
 <script type="text/javascript" src="sharepointplus-3.0.5.min.js"></script>